smangalik/primal-beliefs-modeling/README.md

 # primal-beliefs-modeling
-Documents for the codes and data reproducing the LaBel model described in the main paper ["Modeling Latent Dimensions of Human Beliefs"](https://ojs.aaai.org/index.php/ICWSM/article/view/19358).
+Documents for the codes and data reproducing results in paper ["Modeling Latent Dimensions of Human Beliefs"](https://ojs.aaai.org/index.php/ICWSM/article/view/19358).

 ## A. Codes and data structures

 **(1) Source codes:**
  + `preprocess.py`:
    steps for preprocessing tweets data.
-For example, reducing duplicates for long and highly repeatitive texts, processing symbols such as "<newline>", "&amp", "&lt", etc, adding tweets ids, calculating data statistics, etc.
+For example, reducing duplicates for long and highly repeatitive texts, processing symbols such as "\<newline>", "&amp", "&lt", etc, adding tweets ids, calculating data statistics, etc.
  + `extract_BERT_embeddings.py`:
-   codes for extract BERT embeddings of tweets using the pre-trained provided BERT model.
+   codes for extracting BERT embeddings of tweets using the pre-trained provided BERT model.
 Each tweet in the data will be mapped to a BERT embeddings vector of size 1024.
  + `nmf_algorithm.py`:
    codes running NMF factorization, factorizing tweets embeddings into compressed latent embeddings of size 50.
- + experimentally, we proposed 3 models architecture, contained in these files:
+ + experimentally, we proposed 3 models architecture, implemented in these files:
 	- `gpt2_wrapper_arch1.py`:
           architecture 1 described in paper
 	- `gpt2_wrapper_arch2.py`:
           architecture 2 described in paper
 	- `gpt2_wrapper.py`:
-          architecture 3 described in paper (main architecture)
+          architecture 3 described in paper (also the main architecture)
  + `train_gpt2.py`:
-   codes for training modified GPT-2 decoder model
+   codes for training the modified GPT-2 decoder model
  + `inference_gpt2.py`:
-   codes for generating texts/beliefs from latent dimensions
+   codes for generating texts of beliefs from latent dimensions

 **(2) Data:**